kgori/sigfit/README.md

 The `build_opts` argument can be omitted, but the package vignette will not be built in this case.

-For solutions to some of the problems that may arise during installation, see the __[Troubleshooting installation](#troubleshooting-installation)__ section below.
+For solutions to some of the problems that may arise during installation, see the __[Troubleshooting installation](#troubleshooting-installation)__ section.

 ## Usage guide